xujunbj/AWSPersonalize/README.md

 You can use Amazon Personalize in a variety of scenarios, such as giving users recommendations based on their preferences and behavior, personalized re-ranking of search results, and personalizing content for emails and notifications.

-In this lab, we will walk you through
+In this lab, we will walk you through on how to:

-In particular, we will see how to:

-*Initialize Amazon Personalize client
+## Initialize Amazon Personalize client
-*Prepare and import data
+## Prepare and import data
-*Create a solution
+## Create a solution
-*Evaluate a solution
+## Evaluate a solution
-*Create a capmpaign
+## Create a capmpaign
-8Get recommendations
+## Get recommendations